 Acknowledgements.
-This work was performed with funding from Curtin University.
 We acknowledge the contribution of the Biomes of Australian Soil Environments (BASE) consortium in the generation of data used in this publication.
-DOI 10.1186/s13742-016-0126-5.
-The

-330 BASE project is supported by funding from Bioplatforms Australia through the Australian Government National Collaborative Research Infrastructure Strategy (NCRIS).
-The development of the convolutional neural network models was supported by resources provided by the Pawsey Supercomputing Centre with funding from the Australian Government and the Government of Western Australia.
+The BASE project is supported by funding from Bioplatforms Australia through the Australian Government National Collaborative Research Infrastructure Strategy (NCRIS).
+The research presented was funded by Curtin University and the development of the convolutional neural networks was supported by the Pawsey Supercomputing Centre with funding from the Australian Government and the Government of Western Australia.